 “I feel understood.”
 Shawn’s story.

-Young job seeker, Shawn has landed his first job.
-He is now part of the team at The Sewing Basket on the New South Wales Central Coast.
+Youth job seeker Shawn has landed his first job, joining the team at The Sewing Basket on the New South Wales Central Coast.

 Things changed for Shawn when he met with MatchWorks Employment Consultant, Amy Conley.

 “I had dealt with other consultants before with no luck,” Shawn said.
 “Amy was so helpful, she really understood me and what I wanted to achieve.”